2020 Phoenix mayoral election

 The 2020 Phoenix mayoral election took place on November 3, 2020, to elect the Mayor of Phoenix, Arizona.
 The election was held concurrently with elections to City Council Districts 1, 3, 5, and 7.

-The election is officially nonpartisan.
+The election was officially nonpartisan.
 Incumbent mayor Kate Gallego was re-elected with an absolute majority of the vote.
 Therefore, a runoff election was not held on March 9, 2021.

 Incumbent mayor Kate Gallego was first elected in a 2019 special election held due to the resignation of mayor Greg Stanton.